MSO9323 - Ashway Farmhouse, Dulverton (Building)

 • <3> Unpublished document: Ordnance Survey Archaeology Division Field Investigators Comments.
 SS83SE20, 10 January 1985.

 • <4> Report: Schofield, J..
 1997.
 Exmoor Farmsteads: An evaluation of old steadings within Exmoor National Park.
+Architectron.
 Farm reference 168.

 • <5> Monograph: Dulverton and District Civic Society.
 2002.
 The Book of Dulverton, Brushford, Bury and Exebridge.
 Halsgrove.
 P.45, 65, 67, Photograph.